 Wrong beliefs about relationships

-Each member grows up with the belief that relationships are about which role you play, being in constant competition and that love is a limited resource which you must earn through your actions.
+Each member grows up with the belief that relationships are about which role you play, being in constant competition, as well as love being a limited resource which you must earn through your actions.

 Lack of trust